Treatment for gender dysphoria aims to help people with the condition live the way they want to, in their preferred gender identity.

 The aim of hormone therapy is to make you more comfortable with yourself, both in your physical appearance and how you feel psychologically (mentally).
 These hormones start the process of changing your body into one that is more female or more male, depending on your gender identity.

-Hormone therapy may be all the treatment you need to live with your gender dysphoria.
+Hormone therapy may be all the treatment you need to enable you to live with your gender dysphoria.
 The hormones may improve how you feel and mean that you do not need to start living in your preferred gender or have surgery.

 If you are a trans woman, some of the changes that you may notice from hormone therapy include: